alexsandrostefenon/angular-es6-crud-nodejs-j2ee7-webapi/README.md

-# angular-es6-crud-nodejs-j2ee7
+# angular-es6-crud-nodejs-j2ee7-webapi

-CRUD Web Application with Angular + ES6 + Bootstrap CSS in browser and NodeJs or J2EE7 server based
+CRUD Web Application with Angular + ES6 + Bootstrap CSS in browser and NodeJs, J2EE7 or WebApi server based.

-You need NodeJs or WildFly installed and PostgreSql server.
+You need NodeJs or WildFly or mono/dotnet installed and PostgreSql server.

 Requires browser with support to dynamic ES6 modules (tested with Chrome versions >= 64)